 Apply for a CSEE Computer Account

-The CSEE Computer Account is to access the CSEE Solaris and Linux systems (both lab workstations and logins from a remote location).
+The CSEE Computer Account is to access the CSEE Linux systems (both lab workstations and logins from a remote location).
 This account will give you a personal Web site, an email address, and a quota-enabled disk space.

 First you need to get a myUMBC account through DoIT.
 This should have been done as part of your student registration process.
 If not, you can receive an account by going to the DoIT Technology Support Center located on the first floor of the Library.

 Pick up a CSEE Computer Account Application form from ITE325 and fill out the top section.
 Get your account leader (advisor) to fill out the middle section.
 Submit the form to the CSEE Student Affairs Office, ITE 325F.

 It takes an average of three business days for the account to be created.
 An email containing the CSEE account password will be sent to the myUMBC email account.